j03m/j03m.github.io/raws/BuildingThisBlog.md

 I immediately dug the idea of the github.io powered blog.
 As a publishing system, I was initially wooed by Jekyll.
-About a quarter of the way into the instructions though, I found myself saying, "I want to do this from gulp, and I want to just own the whole publishing chain and I want to control the UI."
-I probably could have forked Jekyll, but well, there was ruby and I didn't want that.
-The result is an interesting take on publishing done with only the same javascript tools.
-I would use to do my development.
+About a quarter of the way into the instructions though, I found myself saying, "I want to do this from gulp, and I want to just own the whole publishing chain."
+Jekyll also requires ruby last I looked and I wanted to have something that was completely driven from node, gulp and git.

 The first thing I knew is I wanted to write in my editor of choice using Markdown because, well, Markdown is fast, fluent, easy and we all know it well